Solo Colombia Adventure Guide to Travel

 Visiting Developing Countries

-You have to be smart to stay safe, and that means heeding warnings, particularly from the locals.
-However, I found it to be a truly amazing country and the people are so kind and curious: a testament to the small but increasing volumes of tourists.
+You must be smart to stay safe, which means heeding warnings, particularly from the locals.
+However, I found it a truly remarkable country, and the people are so kind and curious, a testament to the small but increasing volume of tourists.

-The Reaction of My Friends and Family to My Solo Adventure in Colombia
+My Friends and Family’s Reaction to My Solo Travel in Colombia

 Solo Travel in Colombia